WilliamKyaww/Movie-Recommendations/README.md

 # Welcome to my Movie Recommendation System!

-This is NOT completed by following any tutorial, but completed and actively self-learned with the help of LLMs.
+This project was not completed by following a tutorial but was actively self-learned with the help of LLMs.

-As a novice programmer and an AI/ML enthusiast I have used my opportunity to enrich my understand of machine learning technologies
+As a novice programmer and AI/ML enthusiast, I took this opportunity to deepen my understanding of machine learning technologies, techniques, and approaches.
-The reason why there are a lot of markdown cells is so that I understand more of why I did what I did.

- As this project serves primarily as an exploration and learning exercise, this approach provides better context for anyone reviewing or learning from the code.
+The numerous markdown cells help me document my thought process and reasoning.
+Since this project is primarily a learning exercise, this approach also provides better context for anyone reviewing the code.

-Throughout the project, I've adopted a cell-specific import strategy, where libraries are introduced at the point of use rather than consolidating all imports at the beginning.
-This is for self learninig/educational value for myself so I can understand which libraries are required for which specific functionality.
-This makes it easier to understand the dependencies for individual operations.
+I used a cell-specific import strategy, introducing libraries where needed instead of consolidating them at the beginning.
+This helps me understand which libraries are required for specific functions and makes dependencies clearer.

-I've also incorporated mark down cells before to explain the function and rationale of the revelant code that comes before or after these explanatory sections.
-I tried my best to be concise while also explaining the relevant information to avoid underexplaining important and hard-to-understand topics, as well as not to overexplain easy to understand basic topics.
+Additionally, I included markdown explanations before relevant code sections.
+I aimed to be concise, to avoid over-explaining simple concepts while ensuring clarity for more complex topics.

 **Technology used**: